After months of meticulous planning and countless hours of hard work, your restaurant is finally ready to open.

 Once you’ve gathered all your unique grand opening ideas and have a stellar grand opening planned, it’s time to start thinking about how you’re going to invite your guests.
 Despite living in the 21st century, guests still appreciate and look forward to receiving personalized invitation letters or flyers.

-To help make your grand opening easier we’ve put together a handful of downloadable templates perfect for restaurants.
+To help make your grand opening easier we’ve put together a handful of downloadable templates and emails perfect for restaurants.

 That was a lot of information to process, so we’ve gone ahead and laid out everything you need to know below in a concise grand opening checklist.